WiFi-Snooping

 What can be accessed when they hack in?

-Everything present on a device can get stolen by a hacker – its photos and videos, contacts, communication logs, passwords, you name it.
+A hacker can steal everything on a device—photos and videos, contacts, communication logs, passwords, you name it.
 Simply put, a hacker can access a device the same way a device owner would.

-The authors of the book researched and came up with a list of things that hackers can access once they gain unauthorized access to your Wi-Fi.
+The book’s authors researched and came up with a list of things that hackers can access once they gain unauthorized access to your Wi-Fi.
 Here is the list:

 All email accounts and passwords